-- 5. (1) Subject to this section, a permit holder must prepare and maintain a plan in accordance with CSA Z246.2. - (2) If both of the following conditions are met, the permit holder may prepare a single, coordinated plan for more than one of the permit holder's energy resource activities: - (a) the site-specific hazards and risks of each energy resource activity that would be the subject of a plan are the same; - (b) the same emergency response staff are assigned, in accordance with the permit holder's emergency management system, to the energy resource activities. - (3) A permit holder must prepare a plan in 2 parts so that the regulator can make one part of the plan publicly available. - (4) A permit holder must not include the following information in the part of the plan to be made publicly available: - (a) personal information, as defined in the Freedom of Information and Protection of Privacy Act; - (b) information the permit holder considers to be confidential business information. - (5) If part of the emergency planning zone for an energy resource activity is located within an airport zoning area, a plan for the energy resource activity must include contact information for the operator of the airport. - (6) A plan is prescribed for the purposes of section 38 (1) (b) of the Act. [am.
+- 5. (1) Subject to this section, a permit holder must prepare and maintain a plan in accordance with CSA Z246.2. - (2) If both of the following conditions are met, the permit holder may prepare a single, coordinated plan for more than one of the permit holder's oil and gas activities: - (a) the site-specific hazards and risks of each oil and gas activity that would be the subject of a plan are the same; - (b) the same emergency response staff are assigned, in accordance with the permit holder's emergency management system, to the oil and gas activities. - (3) A permit holder must prepare a plan in 2 parts so that the commission can make one part of the plan publicly available. - (4) A permit holder must not include the following information in the part of the plan to be made publicly available: - (a) personal information, as defined in the Freedom of Information and Protection of Privacy Act, - (b) information the permit holder considers to be confidential business information. - (SUB) Sep 01/21 - (5) If part of the emergency planning zone for an oil and gas activity is located within an airport zoning area, a plan for the oil and gas activity must include contact information for the operator of the airport. - (6) A plan is prescribed for the purposes of section 38 (1) (b) of the Act. [am.
 B.C.
-Regs.
-226/2021; 202/2023, Sch.
-3.]
+Reg.
+226/2021.]